 Meanwhile, in the United Kingdom during the 19th Century, civil engineering was being split from military engineering as the Industrial Revolution gained pace.
 This led to the creation of educational initiatives including the Class of Civil Engineering and Mining, which was founded at King’s College London in 1838 as a response to the need for qualified engineers to work on the railway system.
 1838 saw the establishment of the private College for Civil Engineers in Putney and 1840 saw the UK’s first Chair of Engineering established at the University of Glasgow.

-These educational opportunities for civil engineers meant that a degree in civil engineering was now attainable, opening a wealth of opportunities for qualified professionals.
+These educational opportunities for civil engineers meant that a degree in the profession was now attainable, opening a wealth of opportunities for qualified professionals.

 This range of opportunity exists today with the different types of civil engineering that you could be involved in…

 The broad field of civil engineering contains several specialised sub-disciplines, spanning a range of industries and including both practical and more theoretical tasks.
-These different types of civil engineering are based on a mixture of location and specialisations, starting with general civil engineering:
+These are based on a mixture of location and specialisations, starting with general civil engineering:

 1. General Civil Engineering